Dhruvclank/log-triage-copilot/README.md

 ## Live demo

-There's a clickable results viewer here: `[add your live demo link once it's on Vercel]`.
+There's a clickable results viewer here: **[dhruvlal-portfolio.vercel.app/log-triage-demo](https://dhruvlal-portfolio.vercel.app/log-triage-demo/)**.
 You can browse all 24 logs, filter to just the mismatches, and see exactly what the model got right and wrong.

 ## How it works